Pros and Cons of Studying Online

 Distance education has many advantages and that's the reason for its growing popularity.
 Its pros include:

 - Great savings on time and money because distance education requires no commuting.

-- Self paced study allows students to work at their own chosen pace and classes can be 'attended' without the usual class work pressure that obtains with an on campus study.
+- The self-paced study allows students to work at their own chosen pace and classes can be 'attended' without the usual class work pressure that obtains with an on-campus study.

-- Study from any corner of the world, meaning you can live in Timbuktu and study in Iceland, at the click of a mouse.
+- The ability to study from any corner of the world, meaning you can live in Timbuktu and study in Iceland, at the click of a mouse.

 - The computer and internet skills gained whilst undergoing study can be used and further applied to other facets of living.

-- Whether a student is a slow learner or a fast one, a self paced tuition process is a great advantage.
-A slow learner can take time to assimilate lessons without pressure, and the fast learning student can virtually 'zip' through the online undergraduate course.
+- Whether a student is a slow learner or a fast one, a self-paced tuition process is a great advantage.
+A slow learner can take his or her time to assimilate lessons without pressure, and the fast learning student can virtually 'zip' through the online undergraduate course.